SpektraSystems/Red-Hat-Modernize-Apps/04-reactive-microservices.md

 }
 ~~~

-Review the code to understand how it is interacting with Kafka, read inputs from Kafka and serve the results to we application.
+Review the code to understand how it is interacting with Kafka, read inputs from Kafka and serve the results to the application.

 **2. Add Confiuration file**

-Create a new file `modernize-apps/cart/src/main/resources/config-default.json` and add this into it:
+Create a new file `modernize-apps/cart/src/main/resources/config-default.json` and add the following json code into it:

 ~~~json
 {